 In weighing the evidence, the Panel took into account that the one human intervention study investigating the effects of Immunofortis® on the incidence of atopic dermatitis and the overall cumulative incidence of infections had considerable limitations, that the evidence for an effect of Immunofortis® on the reduction of potentially pathogenic bacteria was inconsistent, that the evidence for an effect of Immunofortis® on immune function animal studies did not predict the occurrence of an effect in humans, and that the evidence presented in support of a biologically plausible mechanism by which Immunofortis® could exert the claimed effect was not convincing.

-The Panel concludes that the evidence provided is insufficient to establish a cause and effect relationship between the consumption of Immunofortis® and the initiation of appropriate immune responses including the defence against pathogens.
+The Panel concluded that the evidence provided was insufficient to establish a cause and effect relationship between the consumption of Immunofortis® and the claimed effect of initiation of appropriate immune responses including the defence against pathogens.